matham/ceed/doc/source/getting_started.rst

 Usage
 -----

-Ceed is normally run on the PCs connected to the required hardware described in :ref:`ceed-blueprint`.
-However, it can also be run in a demo-mode on a Windows/Linux PC without any additional hardware.
+Ceed is normally run on the PC connected to the required hardware described in :ref:`ceed-blueprint`.
+However, it can also be run in a demo-mode on a Windows/Linux PC without any additional hardware (see :ref:`demo-install`).

 To run Ceed, you first need to install it as a python package; see :ref:`install-ceed`.